casey/just/README.md

 #### Invocation Directory

-- `invocation_directory()` - Retrieves the path of the current working directory, before `just` changed it (chdir’d) prior to executing commands.
+- `invocation_directory()` - Retrieves the path of the current working directory, before `just` changed it (chdir'd) prior to executing commands.

-For example, to call `rustfmt` on files just under the "current directory" (from the user/invoker’s perspective), use the following rule:
+For example, to call `rustfmt` on files just under the "current directory" (from the user/invoker's perspective), use the following rule:

 ```make
 rustfmt: